 If you have been playing an instrument and started learning some scales, you may have noticed that a handful of scales have some shared notes.
 In fact, there are some that end up suspiciously similar to others.
 A minor (Am), for example, is incredibly similar to C Major.
 Taking a look at their Pentatonic Scales, they have all the same notes.
 So you may be asking: What is the Difference between C Major vs A Minor Pentatonic Scales?

 The difference is the starting note, or the root note.
 In music theory, this is the 1.
 All other notes in the key must have some relation with this root note, this number 1.
-For C Major Pentatonic Scales, A is the 6th note.
+For C Major Pentatonic Scale Notes, A is the 6th note.

 So they have different starting points, different homes.
 What we want to know is this: Is C Major Pentatonic the Same as A Minor Pentatonic?